ugomeguerditchian/OrgASM/README.md

 A tool for Organized ASM (Attack Surface Monitoring).

-OrgASM can detect subdomains, detect all ip related to them, scan all open ports and detect services.
+OrgASM can detect subdomains, detect all ip related to them, scan all open ports and detect services and vulnerabilities.

 With the power of multi-threading it can be as fast as you want (and has you can) 🚀